Finalize your enrolment

 Fulfil the conditions listed in the letter of offer.

 Please send us certified copies of your original diploma(s) and transcripts.
 If your original documents are not in English, Dutch, French or German, you will also have to provide us with official translations of your documents.
 We also need to receive certified copies of these translations.

-If you were asked for an English test or GMAT, please submit certified copies of those tests as well.
+If you were asked for other documents, such as an English certificate, please submit certified copies of those tests as well.
 Dutch law dictates that your file contains certified copies of the qualifications on the basis of which you have been admitted.
 Once we have those documents we can issue your Decree of Admission (necessary for your final registration).